 - Popups that cover the main content either immediately after loading the page or while looking at the page.

 - Standalone popups that must be dismissed before accessing the main content.

 - Layouts where the “above-the-fold” portion of the website behaves like a popup, and requires you to scroll down to continue.

 Having any of these sorts of intrusive interstitial popups may lead to your web page being ranked lower.
 The solution, however, is simple.
 Don’t use them!

-The upcoming Google algorithm update may be technical, but it’s nothing to fear!
+The Google algorithm update may be technical, but it’s nothing to fear!
 After all, the intent is to make sure that web users have a better experience overall.
-If you take the next few months to plan ahead, your company can secure a better ranking than its competitiors just by merely making a better website!
+With a little planning and tweaking, your company can secure a better ranking than its competitors just by merely making a better website!